-In the latter months of 2005 we spent a lot of time researching techniques and equipment and our very first experimental batch of salami was made using an old smoker for a fermentation chamber cobbled together with a CPU fan and a light bulb and an old domestic fridge for an air drying room where Martin altered the workings to get it running warm instead of cold, wow how things have changed!
-We were ready to start trading at the end of February 2006
+In the latter months of 2005 we spent a lot of time researching techniques and equipment and our very first experimental batch of salami was made using an old smoker for a fermentation chamber cobbled together with a CPU fan, a light bulb and an old domestic fridge for an air drying room where Martin altered the workings to get it running warm instead of cold, wow how things have changed!
+We were ready to start trading at the end of February 2006.

 Each year since then Deli Farm has been achieving many Great Taste and Taste of the West awards, including our Coppa winning Champion Product in 2007 and in 2012 we were runners up in the "Best Producer"section of the Radio 4 Food and Farming Awards.

 We have based our methods on the Italian winter salami; combining these techniques with modern technology has enabled us to create the perfect climatic conditions for drying and maturing.
 To ensure that we are making a consistently safe and reliable product we have taken a scientific approach; additional to the traditional organoleptic checks we do pH and Aw testing.
 Also, for food safety reasons and to comply with legislation, we do use nitrites and nitrates, but because of the nature and length of time that our products take to mature the residual amount left when they are ready to eat is miniscule, but by law we still have to declare it on the label.